Hurst Baptist Church

 Welcome to Hurstview Baptist Church!

-On December 5, 1954 a group of twenty-one people met together in a small twenty-five foot by twenty-five foot rented building on State Highway 183 (Now Texas 10) in the small community of Hurst, Texas.
-That rented building had just days before been an auto garage.
-The grease and oil stains had to be removed from the floor prior to the meeting.
-Rev. Comal Wallace delivered the morning message.
-At the close of the close of the service he requested that all those who were interested in organizing a church fill out a card.
-All twenty-one signed the cards given to them.
+On December 5, 1954, a group of twenty-one people met together in a small rented building on State Highway 183 (now State Highway 10) in Hurst, Texas.
+Just days before, that rented building had been an auto garage; the grease and oil stains had to be removed from the floor prior to the meeting.
+Rev. Comal B. Wallace delivered the morning message.
+At the close of the close of the service, he requested that those interested in organizing a church fill out a card.
+All twenty-one in attendance signed the cards.
 An offering was received to pay the rent on the building, chairs, and piano.

-God continued to bless the church.
-By 1956 larger meeting facilities were required.
-A committee was elected to find and purchase expansion property for the church.
-After much prayer it was determined that property for sale in the undeveloped Anderson Addition, approximately 500 yards to the northwest of the Quonset building, was the location that would please God.
-Three lots were purchased on what would become the corner of Anderson Street and Treadwell Drive.
-The church paid cash for the property.
-Following this a loan was secured for $6,000.00 and construction began.
-The city of Hurst had guaranteed that street access and utilities would be constructed by the time the building was ready to occupy.
-However, it was two-and-a-half years later before the streets were constructed.
-During those years access to the church was obtained through an individual's property, which fronted then Highway 183 (Today it is designated TX Hwy 10).
-Every time it would rain tow trucks would be required to extract cars from the mud.
-Yet, God blessed and the church continued to grow.
+The city of Hurst had guaranteed that street access and utilities would be constructed by the time the building was ready to use.
+However, it was two-and-a-half years before the streets were constructed.
+During those years, access to the church was through an individual's property which fronted then Highway 183 (now State Highway 10).
+Each time it rained, tow trucks were required to extract cars from the mud.
+Yet, God blessed the church and it continued to grow.

-In the fall of 1957 plans were made to construct a Sunday School wing.
-A church tabernacle style building was being demolished in Fort Worth so they could build a larger auditorium,.
-The church purchased that building and the Pastor and men of the church undertook the demolition, Taking special care to preserve the lumber and building materials the old building was moved to Hurst and the lumber was used to construct the Sunday School Wing.
+In fall of 1957, plans were made to construct a Sunday School wing.
+A church in Fort Worth was demolishing a tabernacle-style building to build a larger auditorium, so HBC purchased that building.
+Pastor Wallace and the men of the church undertook the demolition.
+They moved the lumber and building materials to Hurst and used them to construct the Sunday School wing.

-For over 55 years the church has had one motto: Anchored To The Rock, Geared To The Times.
-Today it still clings to the same Rock.
-And, Hurstview Baptist still is proclaiming the same Gospel.
-The methods of proclamation may have changed but the message has not: “Jesus Christ, the same yesterday, today, and forever.”
+Since 1954, Hurst Baptist Church has had one motto: Anchored To The Rock, Geared To The Times.
+Today, we still cling to the same Rock and proclaim the same Gospel: “Jesus Christ, the same yesterday, today, and forever.”